-Tufts-Skidmore in Spain is happy to welcome our Full-Year 2018-19 and Fall 2018 group to MADRID!
-We have designed this page to provide answers to FAQs that arise during your semester or year with the program.
+We have designed this page to provide answers to FAQs that arise during the 2018-19 academic year in MADRID!
 This section provides quick answers for questions on program resources, academics, logistics, safety and much more.

 If you don’t see your question answered in the FAQs section below, feel free to ask using the “Ask a Question” link below or email us at firstname.lastname@example.org.

 Search the FAQs